ManuelPeinado/RefreshActionItem/README.md

         return true;
     }

 The <tt>setRefreshActionListener</tt> method registers a callback that will be invoked when the refresh button is clicked.
-Start your background process from this callback and change the display mode of the action item so that it shows a progress indicator:
+Start your background process from this callback and invoke <tt>showProgress(true)</tt> on the action item so that it turns into a progress indicator:

     @Override
     public void onRefreshButtonClick(RefreshActionItem sender) {
-        mRefreshActionItem.setDisplayMode(RefreshActionItem.PROGRESS);
+        mRefreshActionItem.showProgress(true);
         startBackgroundTask();
     }